Author: Charlotte Davies / Codes: CMP3, HMP3 / Published: 06/02/2018

 * Distracting Injury Present?

-So I think NEXUS is where the approach of “lets poke their neck and if it’s sore get an x-ray” comes from.
-Midline spinal tenderness as a discriminator has been criticised as anyone has midline tenderness if you push hard enough, especially over C5!
+So I think NEXUS is where the incorrect approach of “lets poke their neck and if it’s sore get an x-ray” comes from.
+Midline spinal tenderness as a discriminator has been criticised as anyone has midline tenderness if you push hard enough, especially over C5 – and that will be one of the reasons the specificity is so low!

 The authors of the NEXUS rules have not defined what a distracting injury is.
 Some say any pain scoring more than 5/10 on a scale of one to ten.
 Recent studies suggest distracting injuries are chest injuries, long bone fractures, visceral injury requiring surgeons, large laceration, large burns or any injury producing functional impairment.
 There’s a nice summary card from AliEM.

 The Canadian c-spine rules were validated in adult patients sustaining acute blunt trauma to the head or neck.
-The study excluded people with delayed presentatoin (more than 48hours), known vertebral disease, grossly abnormal vital signs and children.
-So this means that these rules have not been validated in children.
+The study excluded people with delayed presentation (more than 48hours), known vertebral disease, grossly abnormal vital signs and children.
+So this means that these rules have not been validated in children, and NICE guidelines say that using them in children, might be difficult.
+If you are worried about c-spine injury in a child, speak to a senior early, as the radiation risk to the developing thymus is significant.

 - Sitting position in ED